mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Handgun: A standard Handgun barrel reduces range by 80% for all ammunition types except rocket projectiles.
 A Handgun barrel costs 15% of receiver price and weight is 20%.
-High-velocity weapons such as rifles using a Hand- gun barrel also reduce damage by one dice.
+High-velocity weapons such as rifles using a Hand-gun barrel also reduce damage by one dice.
 A Handgun barrel grants the user DM+4 during a Quickdraw.
-A Hand- gun barrel reduces Penetration by -1.
+A Hand-gun barrel reduces Penetration by -1.

-Assault: An Assault barrel is typically found on subma- chineguns or short combat shotguns.
+Assault: An Assault barrel is typically found on subma-chineguns or short combat shotguns.
 Cost for an Assault barrel is 20% of base receiver cost, and the barrel is 30% of base receiver weight.
 High-velocity weapons such as rifles using an Assault barrel reduce damage by one dice.